 First, a little background: What exactly is hacking back?
 If your computer or your company’s information systems are hacked, you may be tempted to respond with some hacking of your own.
 This can take many forms, some more problematic than others.
 For example, you could install spyware on the attacking computer, maybe activating its webcam, to collect information and identify the perpetrator.
 You could even break into the attacking computer to delete or retrieve stolen data.
 You could also set a trap by embedding your sensitive data with malicious code that locks down a cyber-thief’s computer, as ransomware does, making it unusable.

-The worry is that hacking back might erode the rule of law: it’s the government’s job to protect us.
 Some critics have argued that we should not hack back.
 In a pandemic, they suggest, we ought to secure our own homes instead of battling the infected outside.
 The worry is that hacking back might erode the rule of law: It’s the government’s job to protect us, and taking the law into our own hands could lead to chaos.

 But in a zombie scenario, there’s not much protection or law and order to begin with.
 Indeed, law enforcement often can’t do much to prevent or prosecute cyberattacks.
 So despite the potential for personal risk, we may have to pitch in to help ourselves and others.

 In fighting the cyber-zombie apocalypse, we don’t necessarily need to do anything as theatrical as sever the heads of our attackers.
 Our response to a breach can be as simple and nonaggressive as pushing security patches onto infected computers, such as uninstalling malware that had opened the door for the initial attack.
 This is similar to forcible treating or quarantining patients diagnosed with a deadly virus to prevent the spread of contagion.